axe-api/docs/docs/learn/bookstore-api.md

 The next task is to set up models, which are located in the `Models` folder under the `app` directory.
 In Axe API, you can have multiple versions of your API on the same database schema, which is why you'll find the `app/v1` folder in your project.

-Let's create a simple model file for `users` table.
+Let's create model files for all tables;

 ::: code-group